iamprincetj/justrecit/README.md

 Make your changes and enhancements.
 Test thoroughly.
 Submit a pull request.

-License
+# License

-The Music Recommender Website is open-source software licensed under the MIT License.
+The JustReciT Website is open-source software.
 Feel free to use, modify, and distribute it as you see fit.

 Enjoy exploring new music and finding your next favorite songs and artists with the Music Recommender Website!
 If you have any questions or suggestions, please don't hesitate to reach out.